nashzxc/ANS_E-DoorLock/README.md

 # Simple E-DoorLock

-A simple electronic door lock system built with Arduino.
+A simple electronic door lock system final project for our internship program, built with Arduino.
 It uses a keypad for password entry, a solenoid lock for the locking mechanism, and an OLED display for user feedback.

 ## Features